 6 | You receive salaries and wages from those who are not obliged to withhold income tax at source. (*) |

-(*)If you work for a foreign company and receive your salary in a bank account abroad, you must file a tax return even though your salary is under 200,000 yen.
+(*)If you work for a foreign company and receive your salary in a bank account abroad, you must file a tax return.

 You must be logged in to post a comment.